vonmutinda/crafted/README.md

 - [RabbitMQ](https://www.rabbitmq.com/tutorials/tutorial-one-go.html) Messaging and Queues.

 ## NOTES:
-- [x] Use  `SentenceCase` when naming funcs intended for global usage.
+- [x] Use  `Sentence case` when naming funcs intended for global usage.
 - [x] Receivers must be pointers.
 - [x] Channels are used when Feedback is expected from a `go routine`
 - [x] Waitgroups are used when we don't care about Feedback.
 We only want the job done.